Complexity of Quadratic Quantum Chaos: Introduction

 While $q=2$ models are not anticipated to possess fixed points exhibiting emergent gravitational behavior \cite{Swingle:2023nvv}, they nevertheless present compelling opportunities for investigating diverse complexity measures through spectral statistics and operator growth.
 Such investigations provide valuable comparative insights when contrasted with the $q\geq 4$ regime.

-Our investigation reveals several noteworthy findings: \begin{itemize} \item \textbf{Chaotic behavior in quadratic interactions:} In contrast to what has been naively anticipated in Ref.\,\cite{Hanada:2023rkf}, even the $q=2$ Spin-SYK model, constructed using only two Pauli matrices per site, exhibits chaotic dynamics.\footnote{In contrast with the integrable fermionic SYK$_2$ model.} We referred to this as \emph{quadratic quantum chaos}.
+Our investigation reveals several noteworthy findings: \begin{itemize} \item \textbf{Chaotic behavior in quadratic interactions:} Contrary to naive expectations, even the $q=2$ Spin-SYK model, constructed using only two Pauli matrices per site, exhibits chaotic dynamics.\footnote{In contrast with the integrable fermionic SYK$_2$ model.} We referred to this as \emph{quadratic quantum chaos}.
 The short- and long-range spectral statistics show behavior consistent with the RMT, indicating the chaotic nature of the Hamiltonian.
 Further analysis addressed even simplified variants of the quartic model, which were also found to exhibit chaos (see Appendix \ref{app:simpham}).

-\item \textbf{Krylov space approach:} For an initial local operator, the quadratic Hamiltonian exhibits linear growth of Lanczos coefficients and an early-time exponential growth of complexity---features typically associated with chaotic Hamiltonians \cite{Parker:2018yvk}.
+\item \textbf{Krylov space approach:} For an initial local operator, the quadratic Hamiltonian exhibits linear growth of Lanczos coefficients---features typically associated with chaotic Hamiltonians \cite{Parker:2018yvk}.
 Because our Hamiltonian has a spin reversal invariance, the Krylov space decomposes into even and odd sectors.
 As a result, the effective Krylov space dimensions are reduced to half of the theoretical expectation.
 Nevertheless, we often find that operators exhibit Krylov dimensions slightly smaller than this reduced value, indicating additional constraints on the accessible Hilbert space that merit further investigation.

 \item \textbf{Freeness at late times:} In our quadratic model, we observe the emergence of freeness \cite{mingo} at late times, even at finite size: as local operators evolve under the Hamiltonian, they become statistically independent of their initial configurations \cite{Chen:2024zfj, Camargo:2025zxr, Jahnke:2025exd}.
 Within the realm of free probability theory, this late-time freeness provides a natural language for describing quantum ergodicity, offering a compact way to characterize the loss of initial memory and operator delocalization in chaotic many-body systems.